Selling Your Land to a Developer: A Strategic Pricing Specialist's Guide for Landowners

 Handling Counteroffers and Concessions

 Negotiation is a dance.
 Be prepared for some back-and-forth.
 Remember that price is only one lever.
-A concession on price can be traded for a shorter closing period, a larger non-refundable deposit, or more favorable terms regarding post-closing obligations.
+A concession on price can be traded for a shorter due diligence period, a larger non-refundable deposit, more favorable terms regarding post-closing obligations, or removal of certain contingencies.

 Closing the Deal